Need to talk? Call 1800 882 436.

 Preparing your home for your new baby is an exciting time for parents.
 Newborns don’t need too much other than love, milk and warmth, however there are some ‘essentials’ when it comes to getting your home ready for when your baby arrives.

 Many parents use a checklist to help serve as a reminder for what they could need.
-If this is your first baby, expect to spend more time and money getting the essentials.
+If this is your first baby, expect to spend more time and money getting the essentials together.

-You don’t need to buy everything new and it’s easy to save money by buying second hand, borrowing or recycling pre-used baby furniture and equipment.
+Remember, you don’t need to buy everything new and you can save money by buying second hand, borrowing or recycling pre-used baby furniture and equipment.

 How do I prepare the nursery?

-Your baby will need to sleep somewhere, other than your arms of course!
-According to rednose.org.au safe sleeping recommendations, the safest place for baby to sleep is in their own safe space, in the same room as their parents or adult caregiver for the first 6 to 12 months.
+Creating a safe sleeping environment for your baby is important.
+According to Australian guidelines, the safest place for your baby to sleep is in their own cot or bassinet, in the same room as you or an adult caregiver for the first 6 to 12 months.

 Organise a storage space for your baby’s clothing.
 A chest of drawers, closet or wardrobe will help you to keep everything together.